 Located in the Deschutes National Forest, Tumalo Creek flows into the Deschutes River just north of Bend.
 Tumalo Falls is a day use area on Tumalo Falls Road, 12 miles west of Bend.
 To get there follow Franklin Ave. west from downtown Bend through the park to Galveston Road, which then turns into Skyliner Drive (paved).
 Immediately after crossing Tumalo Creek, turn left onto Road 4603 (gravel).
 Drive 2.5 miles to the Tumalo Falls parking area.
-The road is closed in winter, but then Tumalo Falls is more of a summer spot anyway.
+The road is closed in winter.
+However, you can ski or snowshoe to Tumalo Falls in the winter if you are adventurous, and the views during the winter with the snow and the ice on the falls is beautiful.

 Tumalo Falls Photo Gallery